xahmol/GeoUTools/README.md

     for code rveiew, testiing and adapting UII+ firmware to enableRAM disk functionality.

 -   mkslack ( https://github.com/mkslack ) for code review and testing

+-   wweicht for GeoWrite version of manual and testing

 -   Forum64.de forum thread for testing and suggestions ( https://www.forum64.de/index.php?thread/133681-news-zur-ultimate-1541-ii-und-geos/ )